 BIOGRAPHY: Mark Feuring … My grandfather worked for the Wabash Railroad in the Famous Barr building in downtown St. Louis after WWII through the 1960s.
-He would come into work dressed in a top hat and tie, only to spend an hour downtown eating breakfast and reading the newspapers.
+He would come into work dressed in a top hat and tie, only to spend an hour eating breakfast and reading the newspapers downtown.
 He would greet his boss, go to his locker, put on a brown jumpsuit, and head to the shop to repair office furniture and build frames for railroad office employees.
 He said, "On the 13th floor, they would open the windows and let the sawdust fly.

 My grandfather's father was a house builder, and both worked for the highway department in the late 1920s for 10 cents an hour through a 10-hour day.
 My grandpa worked in a bullet factory in North St. Louis during WWII.
 My family heritage and culture have always driven an excellent working moral value of "make something every day, take time to put something together."
 Schemes of working education toward the building block agenda happen in every community.
 Self-recognition toward the arts and crafts builds with critiques and paradigms as a designer and should occur with project definitions.

-I currently attend The "Passenger Club" meetings with R.R. retirees once a month at an Italian restaurant on The Hill in St. Louis, Missouri.
+I attend The "Passenger Club" meetings with R.R. retirees monthly at an Italian restaurant on The Hill in St. Louis, Missouri.
 The train and railroad history stories of engines and employees' agendas help attribute motivation.
 After college, while I was starting to pursue art and design vocations, my grandfather lived for six years and was my best mentor and teacher.
 My grandfather's boss liked him so much.
 He would say, "Cliff, when you build me that piece of furniture and picture frame for my house, build yourself one."
 When his boss moved to Virginia to run a railroad, he set my grandpa and his wife up in a domed car to ride through the mountains for a visit.
 He would have him to his new home on that trip to hang his pictures and set up the furniture transitions.

 My mom and dad worked for the Terminal Railroad in St. Louis Union Station.
 My mom did secretarial work and could look out her window and see the Gateway Arch built around 1963.
 My dad's first job at 17 was to run a printing press for the railroad.
 He later worked on the 3rd floor of Union Station at a drafting table plotting railroad lines "with elegant handwriting" for 17 years.
 He monitored the cotton-linen templates of the Eads Bridge, which spans the Mississippi River.
 Each stone has a scaled drawing in case of a need for replacement.

-Later my dad was introduced to Auto Cad and replaced by computer tech.
+Later my dad was introduced to Auto Cad as a draftsman and replaced by computer tech.
 He soon joined the Railroad Security team and got more exercise.
 He knows every switch and rail and yard from drafting the railroad maps of the surrounding St. Louis area.
 He was in the Army Reserves between 1956 and 1963.
 When the Terminal Railroad moved out of Union Station, the décor fell apart.
 A favorite movie called "Escape from New York" was made in downtown St. Louis within the decrepitated Union Station building.

 While in college, St. Louis was designing a Metro-Link rail system, and a team called my dad as a project mentor.
 As a result, my dad gave me a lot of advice about the structure and supported building design elements.
 For example, after a shopping mall filled the place, new plans for the old Union Station building were interior aquariums.